Contents

 Cupboards and trolleys must be sited where most convenient for staff, whilst also allowing adequate space and permitting surveillance to afford maximum security against unauthorised entry.
 Medicine cupboards will generally not be sited where they may be subjected to higher than average humidity or temperature.
 Re-agent cabinets, were used, must be sited in area where testing is carried out.

-10 CD cupboards
+10 Controlled drugs cupboards

 No ward or department must store CD unless there is an appointed practitioner in charge responsible for their storage and use.
 CD cupboards must be reserved solely for the storage of CD and be secured to the wall.